scottschrum79-design/timeoutchef.com/_recipes/sliced-steak-with-caper-sauce-and-broiled-tomatoes-with-bacon-bit-breadcrumbs.md

 ## Notes

-- Panko breadcrumbs are a must for this recipe becau se they are larger than the standard breadcrumbs in the store.
+- Panko breadcrumbs are a must for this recipe because they are larger than the standard breadcrumbs in the store.